Chasbrot/BeachLife-HD-Patch/README.md

 # BeachLife HD Patch
 With this patched executable the game is now rendering in native 1920x1080.
+Also adds V-Sync support via dxwrapper.

 ## Disclaimer
 I am not associated with Eidos Interactive in any way.
-All rights belong to them.
+All rights of the game and assets belong to them.

 ## Recommendations
 It is highly recommended that you install the dxwrapper dlls for better performance and v-sync support.
 You only need the main dxwrapper and ddraw dlls.
 A configured dxwrapper.ini is provided in the repository. https://github.com/elishacloud/dxwrapper

 ## Installation
+Under the Folder: C:\Program Files (x86)\Eidos Interactive\Beach Life
-- Replace the main executable and ini file
+- Replace the main executable (beachlife.exe) and beachlife.ini file
-- Install dxwrapper and ini file
+- Install dxwrapper and ini file (copy dxwrapper.dll, ddraw.dll and dxwrapper.ini there)
+- Replace Files from the /Data directory with the files from the repository
 - Enjoy!
+Everything should be working.
 ### If using the latest commit
-WIP: Replace the files from the data directory.
 Possibly unfinished, buggy or crashing

 ## Known issues
-- Main menu is rendering in FullHD.
-The background bitmaps had to be extended otherwise it crashes.
+- The background bitmaps had to be extended otherwise it crashes.
 I tried my best, but i am by no means a graphics designer.
 - Only the game is rendered at higher resolution, the assets are still the same quality.
 - Only tested on a FullHD monitor.
 Thanks to dxwrapper it should scale the image accordingly at any higher resolution.
 - Do not try to change the resolution in-game.
+- Completing a level after 0 (first real level) may crash the game.
+WIP

 ## Heads-up for reversing
 The IDA database is provided.
 Note that the intro video cannot be played during debugging.
 Disable it in Data/Script/GameParameters.pis (Text File).
 Also the patched version does not work inside a VM because the Microsoft Basic Display Adapter only supports a maximum resolution of 1280x1050.
 The display initialisation IDirectDraw7::setDisplayMode() will fail.
 You have to use a "real" GPU driver.